kiru42/livestorm-infra/README.md

 - a module to create ECS service : service & task definition
 - a module to create a load balancer, here an ELB with ACM and route53 entry

+We will use the following offial modules for these needs :

+- terraform-aws-modules/vpc/aws for creating VPC
+- terraform-aws-modules/autoscaling/aws for creating ASG

 Things managed manually for testing purpose, could be terraformed if needed :
 - Route53 public zone
 - ACM certificate